mkovero/7226ctrl/README.md

 - Jami Karvanen for datalogging and frontend stuff
 - Liia Ahola for pcb tracing
 - Joosep Vahar for testing
-- Toni Lassila for ideas
+- Toni Lassila and Jan Blonski for ideas

 Schematics are for teensy, can be utilized with mega as well to some extent, tho mega support is going to be deprecated due obvious performance reasons.